-Average Annual Total Returns for the Periods Ended December 31, 2017
+Average Annual Total Returns for the Periods Ended December 31, 2022

-1 Year 5 Years 10 Years Northeast Investors Trust Return before taxes 6.28% 1.70% 3.15% Return after taxes on distributions 3.43% -1.24% 0.27% Return after taxes on distributions and sale of Trust shares 3.52% -0.03% 1.18% Bank of America Merrill Lynch U.S. High Yield Index 1 7.48% 5.80% 7.88%
+1 Year 5 Years 10 Years Northeast Investors Trust Return before taxes -2.49% -1.08% 0.30% Return after taxes on distributions -4.59% -3.23% -2.24% Return after taxes on distributions and sale of Trust shares -1.46% -1.67% -0.80% ICE Bank of America Merrill Lynch U.S. High Yield Index 1 -11.22% 2.12% 3.94%

-1 The Bank of America Merrill Lynch U.S. High Yield Index is an unmanaged market value-weighted index comprised of over 2,200 domestic and yankee high-yield bonds, including deferred interest bonds and payment-in-kind securities.
-Issues included in the index have maturities of one year or more and have a credit rating lower than BBB-/Baa3, but are not in default.
+1 The ICE Bank of America Merrill Lynch U.S. High Yield Index is an unmanaged market capitalization-weighted index comprised of all domestic and yankee high-yield bonds, including deferred interest bonds and payment-in-kind securities.
+Bonds included in the index have maturities of one year or more and have a below investment grade rating, but are not in default.
 It is shown for comparative purposes only and reflects no deductions for fees, expenses or taxes.